AbsaOSS/spline/index.md

 # Examples
-[Sample]({{ site.github.repository_url }}/tree/master/sample/) folder contains some sample Spline enabled Spark jobs.
+The [sample]({{ site.github.repository_url }}/tree/master/sample/) folder contains some sample Spline enabled Spark jobs.

 Sample jobs read data from the [/sample/data/input/]({{ site.github.repository_url }}/tree/master/sample/data/input/) folder and write the result into [/sample/data/results/]({{ site.github.repository_url }}/tree/master/sample/data/results/)

-When the lineage data is captured and stored into the database, it can be visualized and explored via Spline UI Web application.
+When the lineage data is captured and stored into the database, it can be visualized and explored via the Spline UI Web application.

 ##### Sample job 1